-1. INTRODUCTION
+1. Introduction

 China's energy supply has long been dominated by coal.
-China has already become the world's largest CO2 emitter and suffers enormously from air pollution.
+China has already become the world's largest CO2 emitter and suffers enormously from air pollution (He et al., 2002; Matus et al., 2012; Kan et al., 2012).
 Over the past three decades, about two-thirds of China's primary energy consumption has come from coal, causing significant local, regional and global environmental pollution.
-Natural gas use generates much less pollution than coal, and natural gas is often regarded as a cleaner energy.
+Natural gas use generates much less pollution than coal (EPA, 1995; EIA, 1999; Cai et al., 2012), and natural gas is often regarded as a cleaner energy.
 Thus, substitution of natural gas for coal has been listed by the Chinese government as an important part of China's sustainable energy system transformation strategy.
 At present, natural gas accounts for approximately 6% of China's primary energy supply, which is substantially below the global average of 24% (BP, 2015).
-According to China's national energy strategy action plan, the share of natural gas in primary energy supply should reach 10% by 2020 (State Council, 2014).
+According to China's national energy strategy action plan, the share of natural gas in primary energy supply should reach 10% by 2020 (State Council of China, 2014).
 Natural gas has a great potential for expansion in China's future energy market, and natural gas use is widely encouraged in Chinese cities as an important option to address deteriorated air quality and improve living standards.
 However, there are still significant economic and institutional barriers to expansion of natural gas consumption.
 The natural gas future in China is quite uncertain without innovative approaches to address these barriers.